port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 This page will help you understand what kind of GCP resources are supported by the GCP integration and how to map them into Port.

-## Is the resource supported by the GCP Exporter?
+## Is the resource supported by the GCP Integration?

 The GCP Integration is relying on GCP's Asset Inventory API.
 That means: